Polight/lego/README.md

 That will read all HTML components from the _./components_ folder and sub-folders and create a _dist.js_ file.

-> When developing you may want to automatically watch files changes.
+> When developing you may want:
+>
-> In that case pass the `-w` flag: `npx lego -w ./components/ ./dist.js`
+> - Automatically watch files changes: In that case pass the `-w` flag: `npx lego -w ./components/ ./dist.js`
+> - Serve: you could use http-server

 > Trick: you probably want to store this task with a shortcut like `npm run watch`.
 > To do so just add `"watch": "lego -w ./components/ ./dist.js"` in you _package.json_ scripts.

 ## Writing a component